10 Accessible Hotels in Vancouver

 3. Atrium Hotel Vancouver

 With its warm, welcoming atmosphere and practical amenities, the Atrium Hotel is a haven for travellers who value comfort and functionality.
-Accessible rooms are thoughtfully equipped with two queen beds, wheel-in showers, and lowered amenities to ensure easy movement.
+Accessible rooms are equipped with two queen beds, wheel-in showers, accessible baths, and lowered amenities to support easy movement.
 Arrival is made simple with designated parking, entrance ramps, and automated entry points, while the staff’s training on guide and service dog policies helps give guests a comfortable and hassle-free stay.

 ➡️ Learn more: Atrium Hotel Accessibility